EmiliosRichards/Phone-Correction-Pipeline/USAGE.md

     *   Description: When `SCRAPER_MAX_PAGES_PER_DOMAIN` is hit, only links scoring at/above this threshold will be processed, up to `SCRAPER_MAX_HIGH_PRIORITY_PAGES_AFTER_LIMIT`.
     *   Default: `80`
 *   **`SCRAPER_MAX_HIGH_PRIORITY_PAGES_AFTER_LIMIT`**:
-    *   Description: After `SCRAPER_MAX_PAGES_PER_DOMAIN` is met, this is the maximum number of *additional* pages that can be scraped if they meet/exceed `SCRAPER_SCORE_THRESHOLD_FOR_LIMIT_BYPASS`.
-Helps to get a few very high-priority pages without scraping too many if a site is large.
+    *   Description: After `SCRAPER_MAX_PAGES_PER_DOMAIN` is met, this is the maximum number of *additional* pages that can be scraped if their link score meets/exceeds `SCRAPER_SCORE_THRESHOLD_FOR_LIMIT_BYPASS`.
+This allows the scraper to fetch a few crucial pages (like 'contact' or 'impressum') even if the general page limit for the domain has been reached, ensuring key contact pages are not missed on large websites.
     *   Default: `5`

 #### LLM (Gemini) Settings